 The solution lies in changing the structures

-Jenni Tuominen and Bahar Mozaffari call for structural changes as well.
-“It’s important to provide women who move to Finland with information on education possibilities, work life and employment in Finland, in addition to the Finnish classes they are offered.
+Tuominen and Mozaffari call for structural changes as well.
+“It’s important to provide women who move to Finland with information on education possibilities, work life, and employment in Finland, in addition to the Finnish classes they are offered.
 Better understanding of their skills and continuing vocational training is needed when the woman has a degree or work experience from the country of origin.
-The process of integration and the actions taken to help employment, should be tailored for the individual in question”, Tuominen lists out.
+The process of integration and the actions taken to help employment should be tailored for the individual in question”, Tuominen says.

 Gender roles are a part of social structures.
 The cultural ideal of a male breadwinner is one example; the woman taking on the caring responsibilities both inside the family and in society is another.
 Dividing the caring responsibilities more equally would loosen up structures for everyone, despite their background.